Do you have it in you to be a blogger?

 It wasn’t until this point I realized that I could start my own online business and make money online.
 I knew that as long as I could build a website I would be able to earn some extra income online.
-So on August 24, 2008 I launched my first blog called Stumble Forward which still exist to this day.
+So on August 24, 2008, I launched my first blog called Stumble Forward which still exists to this day.

 In fact not only is it still around but from 2008 to its present date it has earned more than $30,000.
 Now I know $30,000 over a six year period doesn’t sound like much but that equates to around $500 a month on average.

 Now let me ask you this, what would you do if you had an extra $500 every month?

 Would you save it, would you spend it, would you buy a new car, would you invest it towards your retirement, would you put it towards your kids college education, would you save it for Christmas presents, would buy a new Ipad?

 Ok, that last one is just something I want but you get the point.